Updated: Apr 25, 2022

 “A book is a dream you hold in your hands” – Neil Gaiman

 Amazon has millions of books on stock market trading.
 A good book will deliver useful information in a simple way.
 Any book with 100+ reviews and an average rating above 4.0* is a good book as per Amazon standards.

 Some of the famous stock market books are ‘Trading in the Zone’, ‘Market Wizards’, ‘Trade like a Casino’, etc. One can check the best top-10 books on stock market trading to elevate their skills.

 When you pick up a trading book, please read it in general for the first time to understand the concepts.
-If the content is good, then reread it and identify the same information on charts.
+If the content is good, then reread it and identify the same information on the charts.

 Now try to identify whether you started liking any forms of trading among price action trading, breakout trading, investment, or swing trading.
-If you like a concept and suits your personality, go in-depth on the same idea by reading a few more advanced books on the same topic.
+If you like a concept and suit your personality, go in-depth on the same idea by reading a few more advanced books on the same topic.

 One can also read my best-selling book ' How to make Money with Breakout Trading'

 Step-2: Refer to Trading Blogs